The Love Foundation Virtual Nonprofit Office in Second Life

 Note about Native Language: If English is not your language of choice to use in Second Life, you can choose to have everything displayed in one of the other major languages when you are first joining, and/or you can obtain a free translator device.
 You can ask Avatars Philip McGillivary or anyone at our site to help you obtain one or you can use this link to go to where the translator can be obtained at the following link: http://slurl.com/secondlife/Grignano/100/97/27 (you can copy the link and paste it in the SL browser window).

-Left-click on the box you'll see, and then click on 'FREE Copy' you'll see on the blue menu that appears, and the translator will be placed into your Inventory (the tab for Inventory is at the right of your screen).
+Left-click on the box you'll see, and then click on 'FREE Copy' you'll see on the blue menu that appears, and the translator will be placed into your Inventory (the tab for Inventory is at the left of your screen).
 Wait until you find someone who can help you to install and use it, such as the Avatars above.
 Even if English is your language of choice, the translator may come in handy if you meet someone who does not speak English, as could easily happen at our Global Love Day event and elsewhere in Second Life!
 So 'Wear' the translator at all times, and what you type into your chat bar will automatically be translated into the language spoken by the person you're talking to, if their chosen language is different from yours.

 CNN iReport Articles about The Love Foundation in Second Life: